jyoonsong/togedule/README.md

 The `client` and `server` directories contain the code for the Togedule system.
 Below, we document the steps for setting up and running Togedule on your local machine.

-Alternatively, you can try out [our live demo](https://togedule.vercel.app).

 ## Running an instance locally

 ### Step 1.
 Clone the repository